HazelCunuder/notes/dev-front/semaine-1/jour-2.md

 ### ECMA-262

 ECMA-262 is a document that defines ECMAScript.
 It specifies the language syntax and the semantics of the core application programming interface, such as Array, Function, and globalThis.

+### Current Version

+As of writing this document, the latest version of ECMAScript is ECMAScript 2024.